AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtodata.md

 Tracking PDF events provides insight into user actions and thereby helps you manage and evolve the PDF experience you're delivering to customers.

-As always, initialize the AdobeDC View object with your client ID, and then invoke the `previewFile` API on AdobeDC.View object as usual.
+As always, initialize the `AdobeDC.View` object with your client ID, and then invoke the `previewFile` API on `AdobeDC.View` object as usual.
 Finally, register the callback to receive the events and set `enablePDFAnalytics` to *true*: